 Cuts and grazes are common and can usually be treated at home.
 Read about how to treat them and when you should get medical advice.

 Find out about cyclothymia, or cyclothymic disorder, a mild form of bipolar disorder.

 Find out why caesarean sections are carried out, whether you can ask for one, what they involve, and what the risks are.

 Read about cancer, a condition where cells in a specific part of the body begin to reproduce uncontrollably.
 The cancerous cells can invade and destroy surrounding healthy tissue.

 A carotid endarterectomy is a surgical procedure to unblock a carotid artery.
-The carotid arteries are the main blood vessels that supply the head and neck.
+The carotid arteries are the main blood vessels that supply blood to the brain, face and neck.

 Find out about the symptoms, causes and treatments for cartilage damage, and when you should seek medical attention.

 Read about cataract surgery, a procedure to treat cataracts, where changes in the lens of the eye cause cloudy, blurry, or misty vision.

 Read about cavernous sinus thrombosis, which is a blood clot in the cavernous sinuses that can be life-threatening.

 Cellulitis is a potentially serious infection in the deeper layers of your skin.
 Find out about the symptoms, causes, treatments and possible complications.

 Find out about cerebral palsy, including the symptoms, causes, when to get medical advice, how it's treated and what the outlook is.

 Find out what cervical screening is and how it can help protect you from cervical cancer.

 Read about cervical spondylosis, which is the medical term for neck pain caused by age-related "wear and tear" to bones and tissues.

 Charcot-Marie-Tooth disease (CMT) is a group of inherited conditions that damage the peripheral nerves.